Creator, Challenger, Coach through Change: Getting out of the Drama

 • Coach (instead of Rescuer)

-I met three Ford staff at the ACMP global change conference last year, two UAW members wearing their blue Ford jackets from the manufacturing / union side, and one staffer.
-I could certainly sense a new spirit of recovery and renewal in talking with them, especially from the UAW side.
+I met three Ford staff at the ACMP global change conference last year, two UAW members wearing their blue Ford jackets from the manufacturing/union side, and one staffer.
+I could certainly sense a new spirit of recovery and renewal in talking with them, at that time, especially from the UAW side.

 How you respond to the challenge in the second half will determine what you become after the game, whether you are a winner or a loser.